Farningham Road to Otford Walk

 Additional Notes

-The original version of this walk went out as far as Lullingstone Country Park before looping back to finish in Eynsford, but with the closure of the tearoom in this village it made more sense for the Main Walk to continue southwards to Shoreham or Otford.
-A variation of the original walk ending in Eynsford has been retained as the Short Walk, with the longer loop through the park transferred to the morning section of a new Eynsford Circular via Farningham walk (#419).
+The original version of this walk went out as far as Lullingstone Country Park before looping back to finish in Eynsford, but with the closure of the tearoom in this village it made more sense to continue southwards to Shoreham or Otford.
+A Circular Walk option has been retained, but with its loop through the Country Park transferred to the morning section of a new Eynsford Circular via Farningham walk (#419).

 Transport